WrestleMania XI: Storylines

 The most heavily promoted feud going into the event was between Bam Bam Bigelow and Lawrence Taylor.
 At the 1995 Royal Rumble, Bigelow teamed with Tatanka in the final round of a tournament for the WWF Tag Team Championship.
 Bigelow was pinned at the end of the match, which led to the crowd heckling him.
 He responded by pushing NFL player Lawrence Taylor, who was sitting at ringside.
 Bigelow refused to apologize and instead challenged Taylor to a wrestling match.
 Taylor agreed and trained with WWF Champion Diesel to prepare for the match.
 The storyline between Bigelow and Taylor brought the WWF much mainstream exposure, as the match was discussed by several news outlets.

 The other main event at WrestleMania was a match for the WWF Championship between Diesel and Shawn Michaels.
 Diesel had originally entered the WWF as Michaels's bodyguard but later began wrestling and forming a tag team with Michaels.
 The pair held the WWF Tag Team Championship together in 1994.
-At Survivor Series 1994, however, Michaels accidentally kicked Diesel in the face.
+At Survivor Series 1994, Michaels accidentally kicked Diesel in the face.
 This led to an argument during which Diesel dissolved the tag team and vacated the championship.
 Three days later, Diesel defeated Bob Backlund to become the new WWF Champion.
-At the Royal Rumble, Michaels won the titular match, which earned him a match against Diesel for the title belt at WrestleMania.
+Michaels won the main event match at the Royal Rumble, which earned him a match against Diesel for the title belt at WrestleMania.

 The WWF Intercontinental Championship was also defended at WrestleMania.
 Jeff Jarrett, the champion, had been feuding with Razor Ramon, the challenger, for several months.
 At the Royal Rumble, Jarrett was accompanied by The Roadie, who interfered on Jarrett's behalf and helped Jarrett win the championship.
 To even the sides in the rematch at WrestleMania, Ramon was accompanied by his friend, the 1–2–3 Kid.

-In a match for the WWF Tag Team Championship, The Smoking Gunns defended their title.
-Their opponents were Owen Hart and a mystery partner.
+The Smoking Gunns defended their WWF Tag Team Championship against Owen Hart and a mystery partner.
 Hart refused to tell anyone the name of his partner, which left the Gunns uncertain who they would be facing and led to much speculation about the identity of the mystery partner.

-Bret Hart faced Bob Backlund in an "I Quit" match at WrestleMania.
-The feud began the previous summer, when Hart defended the WWF Championship against Backlund.
+Bret Hart and Bob Backlund began feuding the previous summer, when Hart defended the WWF Championship against Backlund.
 Backlund mistakenly thought he won the match and began celebrating, but Hart pinned him to retain the title.
 After the match, Backlund turned heel by attacking Hart.
 This led to a title match at Survivor Series 1994, in which Backlund won the title from Hart.
 Although Backlund soon lost the belt, the feud continued and Backlund attacked Hart during Hart's match at the Royal Rumble.
+This led to an "I Quit" match at WrestleMania.

 Also at the Royal Rumble, The Undertaker faced Irwin R. Schyster as part of The Undertaker's feud with Ted DiBiase's Million Dollar Corporation.
 During the match, King Kong Bundy, another Corporation member, interfered and enabled the Corporation to steal The Undertaker's urn, which was said to be the source of his power.